 A Parisian Remodel

-Paris-based designer Stephanie Coutas recently had the opportunity to redesign her own home: a 19th-century townhouse in the heart of Paris.
+Paris-based designer Stephanie Coutas had the opportunity to redesign her former home: a 19th-century townhouse in the heart of Paris.
 This four-story townhouse became infused with features this designer is known for: luxury and cutting-edge technology.
 KBB spoke with Coutas to find out the secrets behind her glamorous design.

 Coutas: “The idea was to transform the townhouse, which had lots of small rooms on each floor, into a family home with a sophisticated, comfortable and cozy atmosphere.”

 Coutas: “I wanted to keep the spirit of the house and yet bring it into the 21st century.
 I try to never erase the soul of a place; I like to give it a new life.

 I thought it would also be interesting to include both Art Deco and contemporary fabrics and materials, including mixing metal finishing and sophisticated velvets, bronze and embroideries.
 That was a challenge!”

 Coutas: “The lady’s bathroom in veined marble sits alongside an impressive dressing room in silver oak finishing.
 I choose the marble slate especially for the color tone of the vein.”

 Coutas: “This is the most private space, and it needed to be spectacular and very efficient at the same time.
 The man of the house likes boats, so I wanted it to have the idea of a boat deck.”